Britannica.com

 The Lady's Looking-Glass, to Dress Herself By

-Secondary Sources on Behn:
+Some Secondary Sources on Behn:

 Shifting Power and the Evasion of Responsibility in Oroonoko, or The Royal Slave (Helen Ibbotson)